-Increase in revenue and NOI was generally due to occupancy increases and cost savings.
+Increase in revenue and NOI was generally due to occupancy increases, resulting in full year NOI growth of 34.1%.

 Quarterly net operating income

 The Corporation's quarterly results are affected by the timing of acquisitions, both in the current year and prior year.
 SVI also incurs non-recurring initial expenses when a new location is acquired.
 These costs may include labor, severance, training, travel, advertising and or office expenses.